Weinstein exactness of nearby Lagrangians and related questions

 \subsection{Main results}

-The following result provides a counterexample to Speculations~\ref{conj:strong} and~\ref{conj:weak} (and to Speculation~\ref{conj:flux} below, as well as its $C^{1}$ variant).
+The following result provides a counterexample to Speculations~\ref{conj:strong} and~\ref{conj:weak} (and to Speculation~\ref{conj:flux} below).
 It is not, however, a counterexample to the Viterbo-type conjecture.
-This shows that there is no hope to prove the above speculations in full generality, and that a rationality condition like above is required.
+This shows that there is no hope to prove the above speculations in full generality, and that some rationality condition is required.